-Covid update: New cases continue to increase with 2,670 in the Canaries today
+Covid update: New cases skyrocket to over 2,000 in the last 24 hours

 (updates are against yesterday’s figures)